Infinitesimal calculations in fundamental groups: Introduction

 \subsection{Relation to other work and future directions}

-The gold standard for understanding fundamental groups explicitly through cochains has been the theory of of Chen integrals \cite{chen1971pi1}.
+The gold standard for understanding fundamental groups explicitly through cochains has been the theory of Chen integrals \cite{chen1971pi1}.
+Recasting Chen's integrals as time-ordered intersections with hypersurfaces features prominently in Hain's analysis of link groups \cite{Hain-LinkGroups}, where he cites these ideas as `folklore', having appeared in Massey's and Porter's work from 1960s-1980s.
 Indeed, our combinatorial theory of letter linking invariants could have been developed through analysis of Chen integrals in the setting of handlebodies using Thom forms for belt disks, as we use in Section~\ref{topcombo}.

-In Theorem~\ref{thm-intro:universal property} and again in Definition~\ref{Hopf} we define Hopf invariants as de\,Rham-Harrison-valued Hopf invariants.
-There are two other theories which can be defined through the framework given by Definition~\ref{HopfFormalism}.
+On the other hand, rational homotopy theorists have known since the 1970's that rational cochains compute the Malcev Lie algebra of fundamental groups.
+We found it most effective, both conceptually and technically, to restate the construction in our language of Lie pairings and the Lie coalgebraic dual of a group (see Definition \ref{LiePairing}), leading to our theory of the Harrison-valued Hopf invariants.
+The coalgebraic dual perspective has the benefit of avoiding difficulties of duality in infinite dimensional vector spaces, allowing us to uniformly treat non-finitely generated groups.

-When $C^*$ are smooth de\,Rham cochains and $F$ is the classical Bar complex (as in Appendix~\ref{StandardBar}), Chen integrals can be used to compute de\,Rham-Bar-valued Hopf invariants.
-In the process of working on this project, the first author realized that a distinct theory could be developed with $C^*$ being simplicial cochains, with coefficients in any PID, and $F$ again the classical Bar complex.
-The theory of simplicial-Bar-valued Hopf invarints is called letter braiding and agrees in the algebraic setting with the one given in Section~\ref{combalg} (when restricted to ``nested'' braiding products, which in fact span all such products).
-As represented in Figure~\ref{bigpicture} all of these theories produce the same set of integer-valued invariants in the eigen-setting, as formulated for Hopf invariants in Definition~\ref{def:lp}.
+In the process of working on this project, the first author realized that a distinct theory could be developed using the classical Bar complex on the ring $C^*$ of simplicial cochains, with coefficients in any PID.
+The theory of simplicial-Bar-valued Hopf invariants is called letter-braiding, and it agrees in the algebraic setting with the one given in Section~\ref{combalg} (when restricted to ``nested'' braiding products, which in fact span all such products).